Ricardo-EE/candidate-coding-test/README.md

 variables.

 ## Pollutant Data
-As stated in the requirements, you can either build a Symfony Form with all the data supplied as `input` fields in a `Symfony Form` or use a `Symfony Form` to upload the supplied `Excel` data file and process it.
+As stated in the requirements, you can either;
+- Build a `Symfony Form` with all the data supplied as `input` fields,
+- Or, use a `Symfony Form` to upload the supplied `Excel` data file,
+- Or, use `Symfony Command` to process the supplied `Excel` data file.

 - Data File: `files/measurements.xlsx`